 The Thai government moved to ban the chemical because it endangers both farmers and consumers, as the carcinogenic residue remains in fruits, vegetables and grains even as they arrive at market.

-But the campaign was met with strong opposition and intervention by the US government, which promotes food policies primarily shaped by the lobbying and interests of agrichemical firms.
+But the anti-glyphosate campaign in Thailand was met with strong opposition and intervention from the US government, as it worked to promote policies shaped by the lobbying of agrichemical firms.

 Under the Thai government’s ban, nearly 70% of US agricultural exports to Thailand would no longer comply with the country’s health requirements.
 The US government’s opposition to the chemical ban was driven largely by this potential loss of trade worth 51 billion baht (US$1.65 billion).